nolauren/workshops/dhtoolbox_aha2018.md

 Let's click on "America."
 Let's take a look at the Reader in the panel to the right.
 - What changed?

 Now let's take a look at Trends in the panel furthest to the right.
 The default is Raw Frequencies.

 Let's change to Relative Frequenices.
-This isn't as helpful with one document but will be when we are analyzing more than one at a time.
+(This isn't as helpful with one document but will be when we are analyzing more than one at a time.)

-Now let's go back Links and double click on "America".
+Now let's go back to Links and double click on "America".

 - What changed?

 #### Contexts - Bubblelines

-Contexts: Puts a term in context. ;)
+Contexts: Puts a term in context.

 Bubblelines: A visualization of the term frequency in the document.